HybridNetworks/whatsapp-cidr/README.md

 ## 📜 FILES

 The links below will direct you to the processed versions of the files in this repository.
-See more information on the [wiki](https://github.com/HybridNetworks/BlackListBox/wiki/Sites-List).
 (Files are updated daily)

 | File Name                  | Format  | Protocol | Official                                                                                                           |
 | -------------------------- | ------- | -------- | ------------------------------------------------------------------------------------------------------------------ |